raf-swiderski/tennis-club-api/README.md

 ## Tests

-This project uses the `jest` testing framework.
+This project uses the `jest` testing framework for the unit tests.

 To run the tests:
 ```